-- (a) The Permit Holder shall provide a report to the CEO by 1 October each year for the life of this Permit, demonstrating adherence to all conditions of this Permit, and setting out the records required under Condition 9 of this Permit in relation to clearing carried out between 1 July and 30 June of the previous financial year. - (b) If no clearing authorised under this Permit was undertaken between 1 July and 30 June of the previous financial year, a written report confirming that no clearing under this permit has been carried out, must be provided to the CEO by 1 October of each year. - (c) Prior to 30 June 2030, the Permit Holder must provide to the CEO a written report of records required under Condition 9 of this Permit where these records have not already been provided under Condition 10(a) or 10(b) of this Permit.
+- (a) The Permit Holder shall provide a report to the CEO by 31 July each year for the life of this Permit, demonstrating adherence to all conditions of this Permit, and setting out the records required under Condition 9 of this Permit in relation to clearing carried out between 1 July and 30 June of the previous financial year. - (b) Prior to 31 July 2025, the Permit Holder must provide to the CEO a written report of records required under Condition 9 of this Permit where these records have not already been provided under Condition 10(a) of this Permit.